a-elnajjar/maritime-poem/README.md

 - Custom animated compass cursor with trail effect
 - Scroll-triggered stanza reveals (IntersectionObserver)
 - Constellation canvas that reacts to mouse movement
-- All CSS and JavaScript extracted into separate files
 - JavaScript wrapped in an IIFE for clean scoping